U.S. Border Patrol says it won't stop checking Canadian fishing vessels | CBC News

 "I think you've got to be very careful not to extrapolate a policy concerning the Americans have expressed about other borders and simply apply that to the Grand Manan area of the Bay of Fundy in a lobster fishery involving a small group of Canadian and American fishermen."

-The possibility of illegal immigrants going into the United States from Canada using the Bay of Fundy is remote, according to a local immigration lawyers.
+The possibility of illegal immigrants entering the U.S. from Canada via the Bay of Fundy is remote, according to a local immigration lawyer.

 "There is no threat, there's no indication of any movement of humanity from New Brunswick or Nova Scotia through the Bay of Fundy to the United States," said Lee Cohen, an immigration and refugee lawyer who has practised in Halifax for more than 30 years.